imranghory/urlextractor/README.md

 Python URL Extractor - extract URLs from text

+Copyright 2012 by Imran Ghory
+Released under the MIT license

 *** Warning: This code works but is extremely hacky, patches welcome ***

 Extract a URL from free-form text